waelhammoudeh/osmium-tool_slackbuild/README.md

 # osm_osmium-tool_slackbuild
 README_REPO

-This is my git repository for OpenStreenMaps osmium-tool slackware building scripts.
+This is my git repository for OpenStreetMaps osmium-tool slackware building scripts.
 It includes the following three (3) directories:

 1) protozero-slackbuild